The Perfect Moroccan Dress: 7 Beautiful Styles for Your Trip

 Inland Cities (Marrakech, Fes, Meknes): Expect hotter days and cooler nights requiring breathable fabrics for daytime and shawls or cardigans for evening.
 These temperature swings make layering essential.

 Mountain Regions (Middle and High Atlas): Thermal layers, beanies, and waterproof gear become necessary in winter.
 Even summer nights require warm layers at altitude.
-Those planning Atlas Mountains trekking in Morocco should prepare for rapid weather changes and cold nights year-round.

 Sahara and Desert Fringes (Merzouga, Zagora): Sun protection takes priority with long sleeves, neck scarves, and electrolyte supplements.
 Warm layers for nighttime are absolutely essential—desert nights can be shockingly cold.

-Activity-Specific Morocco Clothing
+Activity-Specific Clothing

 Hiking: Moisture-wicking long sleeves, sun hoodies, and proper trail shoes make mountain and desert treks more comfortable.
 Don’t forget sun protection even on cloudy days.